marcmazraany/MarcMazraany_Inmind_FinalProject/README.md

 9. Fast API: ✓
 10. UI: ADK web (literally no benefits in using Gradio or chainlit in my project since i had both adk web and fast api)
 11. Automatic Tracing with langfuse: ✓
-12. Simple Fine-Tuning: ✓ (but not relevant to project)
+12. Simple Fine-Tuning: ✓ (but not as a part of the workflow)

 ---
 ## Table of Contents